The loss or theft of a passport is a serious matter. The replacement of a passport may take some time while enquiries are made.

 - decide whether to apply for a replacement passport or an Emergency Travel Document.

 As its name indicates, an Emergency Travel Document is for emergencies.
 You will need to decide whether it is better for you to wait a little longer for a standard passport, or whether you need an Emergency Travel Document.

 You need to be aware of the following:

-- problems can occur if an Emergency Travel Document is used for anything other than returning to your place of residence.
-If you plan to travel through several countries, it may be better to obtain a standard passport
+- an Emergency Travel Document will have a restricted validity dependent on travel circumstances.
+If you plan to travel through several countries, it may be better to obtain a replacement passport

-- you need to return your Emergency Travel Document when you apply for a standard passport.
+- you need to return your Emergency Travel Document when you apply for a replacement passport.
 This, as well as any visas in the document, will be destroyed.
-Therefore, if you need a long term visa (eg a residence visa), it may be better to obtain a standard passport
+Therefore, if you need a long term visa (eg a residence visa), it may be better to obtain a replacement passport

 - multiple entry visas, residence permits and other “long-life” endorsements should not be entered into Emergency Travel Documents.